Times Square Ball: September 11 attacks

-The 2001–02 celebrations were held in the aftermath of the September 11 terrorist attacks; security was tightened in Times Square, with the event's police presence being doubled to around 7,000 officers, some officers being equipped with metal and radiation detectors, and police snipers stationed on rooftops.
+The 2001–02 celebrations were held in the aftermath of the September 11 attacks; security was tightened in Times Square, with the event's police presence being doubled to around 7,000 officers, some officers being equipped with metal and radiation detectors, and police snipers stationed on rooftops.
 The ball featured panels with the theme "Hope for Healing"; they were inscribed with the names of countries and emergency organizations that had taken casualties during the attacks, and the names of the World Trade Center, The Pentagon, and the four flights that were involved in the attacks.
 Bells were rung across the city when the ball was raised at 6 p.m.

 New York Times writer David W. Chen described the festivities as having felt "more like a muted gathering to remember, respect and reflect", citing the security measures, the overall mood of New York residents and visitors (with some reconsidering their attendance of the event, and NYPD officers receiving more questions from tourists about how to get to the World Trade Center site than they did about the ball drop), as well as the cold weather.
 However, he observed that some had specifically attended the event as a display of patriotism and pride, and the crowd booed whenever footage of Osama bin Laden appeared in newscasts being simulcast on screens in Times Square.
 Officials projected that the overall attendance was lower than that of the 2000–01 event.

 In December 2011, the "Hope for Healing" panels were accepted into the permanent collection of the National September 11 Memorial & Museum.

 The fifth and sixth balls (2007–2025)

 To mark the 100th anniversary of the first ball drop, a new fifth design debuted for the 2007–08 event.
-Once again manufactured by Waterford Crystal with a diameter of 6 ft, and weighing 1212 lb, it used 9,576 LED lamps provided by Philips (which can produce 16,777,216 or 2^{24} colors), with computerized lighting patterns developed by the New York City-based firm Focus Lighting.
+The new ball was 6 ft, in diameter, weighed 1212 lb, and contained 672 triangular Waterford Crystal panels.
+The ball was illuminated by 9,576 Philips LED lamps with 24-bit color, and featured computerized lighting patterns developed by the New York City-based Focus Lighting.
 Organizers stated that the new ball was also more energy-efficient, and consumed an equivalent amount of electricity to 10 toasters.

 The fifth ball was only used once, and was placed on display at the Times Square Visitors Center afterward.
-For 2008–09, a sixth ball was introduced: it is a larger version of the fifth ball, taking the form of an icosahedral geodesic sphere with a diameter of 12 ft, and weight of 11875 lb.
-It contains 2,688 panels, and is lit by 32,256 LED lamps.
+For 2008–09, a sixth ball was introduced; it was a larger version of the fifth ball, taking the form of an icosahedral geodesic sphere with a diameter of 12 ft, and weight of 11875 lb.
+It contained 2,688 Waterford Crystal panels, and was illuminated by 32,256 LED lamps.
 The new ball was designed to be weatherproof, as it would now be displayed atop One Times Square nearly year-round following the celebrations.